-OTA 2352: Theory and Treatment for Human Conditions III
+OTA 2352 Theory and Treatment for Human Conditions III

 This course will examine the occupational therapy process in relation to the older adult with physical and/or psychosocial challenges, beginning with a historical and theoretical overview.
 Frames of Reference guiding physical and psychosocial OT during older adulthood will be examined.
 Topics include clinical features and medical management, assessments and treatment, evidence-based practice, and issues impacting geriatric OT practice.
 Professional literature will be reviewed for current practice trends.
+(2 hours lecture).
+Prerequisites: Human Conditions I & II, and Group Process & Dynamics.